How To Get a Job in Germany as an Indian?

 • You found a job in Germany which matches your qualifications.

-As soon as you have a job offer, simply contact the German embassy; they will guide you through the process.
+When you have a job offer, simply contact the German embassy; they will guide you through the process.

 Job Seeker Visa